AndreJackBia/AndreJackBia.github.io/index.md

 ##### Mobile Developer at Outpump
 Android Developer for a news website.

+##### Research Assistant
+Academic collaboration in a research project for an industrial case study in a big automotive company located in Gothenburg, Sweden.

 ##### Student Tutor at University of Milano - Bicocca
 Academic tutoring for the course of Software Analysis and Design.

-##### Research Assistant
-Academic collaboration in a research project for an industrial case study in a big company located in Gothenburg, Sweden.

 ## Publications